Yoga Training & Retreat

 *Graduates must be a member in good standing of the SHE RECOVERS Yoga Teacher Collective*

 Cost of Program

+The cost of this program is between $1395 – $1595 USD, depending on room selection.
 Pricing includes accommodations, all meals including local coffee and tea, and yoga tuition.
 Airfare and ground transportation to Salt Spring Island is the responsibility of the student.

 Hi!
 I’m Taryn.

 I am in recovery from substance use disorder, trauma, disordered eating, self- harm, codependency and all of the things that came with those things; shame, low self- worth, and low self- esteem.